john29917958/john29917958.github.io/source/_posts/Groove-to-The-Beat.md

 tags: [dance, music]
 category: Dance
 ---
-When you visit [國父紀念館](http://www.yatsen.gov.tw/) or [中正紀念堂](http://www.cksmh.gov.tw/), you should see many teenagers moving their bodies with music.
-You should see a lot of styles such as Breaking (Hip - Hop), Popping, Locking, Girls' New Jazz and Freestyle Hip - Hop.
-Yet, have you ever became aware of that... no matter which style they dance, there's one general concept behind these styles?
-Here, I want to share what I've learned and felt from music and dance with you.
+When you visit [國父紀念館](http://www.yatsen.gov.tw/) or [中正紀念堂](http://www.cksmh.gov.tw/), you should see many many teenagers moving their bodies with music.
+You should see a lot of styles there such as Breaking (Hip - Hop), Popping, Locking, Girls' New Jazz and Freestyle Hip - Hop.
+Yet, have you ever become aware of that... no matter which style they dance, there's one general concept behind all these styles?
 <!--more-->

 ## Dance Bases On Music
-When it comes to street dance, when you're taking courses given by legendary street dancers in the world, the first thing you'll learn must be how to listen to music.
-Before you clap your hands and stamp your feet, you should learn how to appreciate the music, you should learn how to be moved and inspired by the music first.
-Before actually feel the energy that music provides, an easiest way to get the conclusion that "dance bases on music" is open YouTube, search one of the following keywords:
+If you did take courses given by any legendary street dancers in the world, the first thing you'll be taught must be how to listen to music.
+Before you start to learn how to do some special dance steps or tricks, you should learn how to appreciate the music and how to be moved and inspired by the music first, because dance bases on music.
+If you're wondering whether it is true or not, try to verify "dance bases on music" yourself by opening YouTube, search one of the following keywords:

 - Rock Steady Crew
 - Ken Swift